stablekernel/aqueduct/source/docs/tut/writing-tests.md

 }
 ```

 When our application starts, our channel has access to an `options` property that has the command-line arguments that started the application.
 By default, the value of `configurationFilePath` is `config.yaml` (it corresponds to `--config-path` in `aqueduct serve`).
-When `config.yaml` is read, its values are read into the `config` object and is used to configure our database connection.
+When `config.yaml` is read, its values are read into a `HeroConfig` and are used to configure our database connection.

 Re-run your application and it'll work exactly the same as it did before - except now, we can substitute databases depending on how we run the application.

 ### Configuration Template

 You shouldn't check `config.yaml` into version control because it contains sensitive information.
 However, it is important to check in a *configuration source file*.
-A configuration source file has the same structure as `HeroConfig`, but it has values for your test environment.
-It is used as a template for your deployed configuration files, and it is also used during automated testing.
+A configuration source file has the same structure as `HeroConfig`, but it has values for your test environment - both locally and with continuous integration tools.
+It is also used as a template for your deployed configuration files.

 !!! tip "Sensitive Information"
     Use a platform like Heroku or Kubernetes.
-You can store sensitive information in environment variables.
-You can read environment variables into a configuration file by using the variable's name with a `$` prefix as a value, e.g. `password: $DATABASE_PASSWORD`.
+You can store sensitive information in secured environment variables.
+You can substitute environment variables in a configuration file by using the variable's name with a `$` prefix as a value, e.g. `password: $DATABASE_PASSWORD`.

-This filename defaults to `config.src.yaml`, and is currently empty in your project.
+A configuration source file should be named `config.src.yaml`, and one currently exists as an empty file in your project.
 Enter the following configuration into this file:

 ```dart
 database: